How to Engage your Prospects More Effectively

 In recent months we have looked at some of the best methods for attracting prospects online.

-But that’s not even half the battle of digital marketing in 2016.
+But that’s not even half the battle of digital marketing.

 Once you’ve attracted those prospects you then need to engage them to ensure they stick around.
 This month we’re going to look at best practices for doing just that, so that you can keep them interested long enough to become customers, and perhaps even advocates.